aeternity/protocol/channels/virtual-state-channels.md

 It is expected that participants could desire depositing more tokens in a Virtual State Channel or withdrawing some out of it.
 Providing a non-closing temporary state is also useful.
-For all of those there would be unique off-chain updates provided to the on-chain State Channels in order to update the Virtual State Channel object accordingly.
+For all of those there would be unique off-chain updates provided to the parent State Channels in order to update the Virtual State Channel object accordingly.
 Those off-chain udpates mirror the State Channel on-chain transactions `channel_deposit_tx`, `channel_withdraw_tx` and `channel_snapshot_solo_tx` and they all share a common flow but some might be disputed and others - not.